AsgharAZ/Cryptography-and-Network-Security/README.md

 - Each lab is organized into its respective folder (e.g., `Lab1`, `Lab2`, etc.).
 - Lab folders contain:
   - Configuration files (`.pkt` for Packet Tracer).
+  - Respective Slides that Professor provided us for better understanding
   - Verilog source files (for Labs 10 and 11).
   - Documentation or reports (if applicable).